Document Security for Remote Mortgage Teams: Best Practices for Data Protection

 • Licensing alignment.
 Business Premium with Entra ID P2 and the right Defender add-ons delivers a posture that approaches E5 at a lower cost point, and ABT's licensing team builds that mix so you pay for what you use and use what you pay for.

-For the operational perspective on how secure integrations tie back to your LOS and partner platforms, see our deep dive on interface security best practices for mortgage application platforms, and for cross-company context on the lending technology stack, review our Guardian Security Insights walkthrough.
+For the operational perspective on how secure integrations tie back to your LOS and partner platforms, see our deep dive on interface security best practices for mortgage application platforms.

 The Five Controls That Protect a Remote Mortgage Team

 2. Encryption in transit and at rest, verified.
-TLS 1.2+ everywhere, sensitivity labels applied to borrower PII, and external sharing restricted to named partner domains.
+TLS 1.2 or higher everywhere, sensitivity labels applied to borrower PII, and external sharing restricted to named partner domains.

 3. Endpoint management through Intune.
 Every device that touches borrower data is enrolled, compliant, and wipeable.
 Personal devices are either enrolled or blocked.